Skip to content

 Zero interest on business current accounts

-At Bytestart, we were shocked to find out that it is virtually impossible to earn any interest at all on your business current account.
+At Bytestart, we were shocked to learn that it is virtually impossible to earn any interest on a business current account.

-For obvious reasons, we haven’t earned interest on our own business account for over 10 years.
-But, despite over a dozen Bank Rate rises in a row, our high street bank still pays zero interest on our cash balance.
+We haven’t earned interest on our business account for over ten years for obvious reasons.
+But despite over a dozen Bank Rate rises in a row, our high street bank still pays zero interest on our cash balance.

 And it’s not just our bank.
-It appears to be the same with every single high street bank.
-Zero interest paid on most current account balances.
+It appears to be the same with every high-street bank: Zero interest is paid on most current account balances.

-This is very concerning, as inflation is simply wiping out the value of any money sitting in your business’s current account.
+This is very concerning, as inflation is destroying the value of any money in your business’s current account.

-Any ‘incentives’ you might get, like a one-off credit for opening a new account, or cashback on purchases is petty compared to the amount of money the banks are earning by lending out funds at 5%+ to borrowers.
+Any ‘incentives’ you might get, like a one-off credit for opening a new account or cashback on purchases, are petty compared to the amount of money the banks earn by lending out funds at 5%+ to borrowers.

 So, what should – or what can – small business owners do?